 Travelers arrive into Nairobi today for an 11-day safari in the magical lands of Kenya and Zanzibar.
 As you exit customs, you’ll be met by a representative of WAI and transferred to our hotel located strategically in downtown Nairobi.
 Since flights generally arrive in the evening, no group activities are planned until tomorrow.

-Optional Excursion – Visit to Nairobi National Museum & Snake Park: For those who arrive into Nairobi a day early (Aug 23), an optional afternoon visit is offered on Day 1 of our tour (Aug 24), to the nearby Nairobi National Museum and Snake Park, providing an intriguing overview to the country’s rich natural, cultural, and historical heritage.
+Optional Excursion – Visit to Nairobi National Museum & Snake Park: For those who arrive into Nairobi a day early (Aug 23), an optional morning visit is offered on Day 1 of our tour (Aug 24), to the nearby Nairobi National Museum and Snake Park, providing an intriguing overview to the country’s rich natural, cultural, and historical heritage.
 Estimated price ~ $85 (includes roundtrip transfer, guide services, and entrance to both venues)